AlonBrand/Moon-Active-BE-Exam/README.md

     4. Send a JSON to the user with the results.

 * Notes:
+    1. User manager is the only service that allowed to write to redis memory.
-    1. Need to crate .env file in each of the services in the following manner:
+    2. Need to crate .env file in each of the services in the following manner:
         * PORT=XXXX
         * REDIS_HOST=YYYY
         * REDIS_PORT=ZZZZ